dukegirl79-boop/AIelements/README.md

-#  AI course project - Building ISRTS for incoming IT service requests
+# Building ISRTS for incoming IT service requests

 ## Summary